cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_model_profile_syntax.md

 **model_profile_name**
 (mandatory)<br>
 Identifies the profile.
-The name is referenced by the DVPD property "model_profile_name" an DVPD Level and/or table level.
+The name is referenced by the DVPD property "model_profile_name" an DVPD level and/or table level.

 At least one model profile with the name "_default" must be declared in a project.
+It will be applied to every DVPD, that omits the declaration of a model_profile.

 <br>*Example: "postgresql_with_enddating"*